Sunday, October 29, 2023

 Maria Giselle B.

-I added below links to the Altenew products I used on this card.
-There will be no additional cost to you should you decide to purchase this/these item/s.
+6/2024: Altenew decided to change its affiliate program starting this month.
+Below is my affiliate link to the website.
+I don't think I can directly link the products I used with this new program.
+Please feel free to do a product search.
+I will update as I figure this out.
+The good thing about this new affiliate program is that I get to earn on each Altenew product you purchase and not only on the product/s I used on this project.
+As before, there will be no additional cost to you if you make a purchase.
 It is just a way to help a fellow crafter sustain her love for crafting.
 While in the Altenew blog, don't forget to check out their new release for this month.
-Thank you for your support.
+Thank you for your support!

 I am sharing this creation at